Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Making Your Protein Shake Taste Better

-Now, I know what you’re thinking; Jason just mentioned that protein powders often taste bad because they have too many sweeteners.
+Now, I know what you’re thinking; I just mentioned that protein powders often taste bad because they have too many sweeteners.

 But I was specifically referring to artificial sweetener options in protein shakes, and those tend to have a bad taste and can also pose some health risks.

-Just be careful not to add artificial sweeteners on your protein shakes as it increases your risk to diabetis (1).
+Just be careful not to add artificial sweeteners to your whey protein shakes as, according to the National Library of Medicine, it increases your risk of diabetes [1].

-Part of my morning and breakfast routine is making a smoothie, and sometimes I make protein shakes taste better by combining it with them.
+Part of my morning and breakfast routine is making a smoothie, and sometimes I make protein shakes taste better by combining them with them.

 What you can do here is just make an extra cup or two, and once you have poured out part for your breakfast, blend the rest with your whey protein powder.